thhsie/web-log/README.md

    This will build and start the app.

-   > If you prefer to run React client app only, please refer to the individual README file in the `weblog-client` directory.
+   > If you prefer to run the React client app only, please refer to the individual README file in the `weblog-client` directory.

 ## Project Structure